haddocking/bioexcel-IO/README.md

 # Scenario

  Processing these files quickly without straining the system will require extremely efficient I/O solutions.
-In order to evaluate this scenario we created a code that executes the following tasks:
+In order to evaluate this scenario we created a python script named `calc-batch-hs.py` that executes the following tasks:
 1. Extract the energy terms from the header of the files
 2. Calculate the HADDOCK score and
 3. Write a sorted list which represents the final ranking.